Allentown Parking Authority

 The Allentown Parking Authority is responsible for both off and on-street parking within the City of Allentown, Pennsylvania.

-The Allentown Parking Authority owns and manages five parking garages in downtown/center city, Allentown and leases 29 surface lots plus one parking ramp which make up a total of over 4,020 parking spaces.
+The Allentown Parking Authority owns and manages five parking garages in Center City Allentown and leases 29 surface lots plus one parking ramp which make up a total of over 4,020 parking spaces.

-The Allentown Parking Authority is responsible for the enforcement of both City and State parking regulations, by way of parking tickets, towing, wheel booting and/or impounding vehicles.
+The Allentown Parking Authority is responsible for the enforcement of both City and State parking regulations, by way of parking tickets, towing, wheel booting, and impounding vehicles.

-The Allentown Parking Authority currently regulates 1,500+ parking meters.
+The Allentown Parking Authority currently regulates over 1,500 parking meters in the city.

 Criticisms

-Residents have criticized the Allentown Parking Authority for targeting low-income families living in center city Allentown by way of excessive fines and unnecessary meter parking.
+Residents have criticized the Allentown Parking Authority for targeting low-income families living in Center City Allentown by way of excessive fines and unnecessary meter parking.

 The Allentown Parking Authority has also been criticized for disrupting commerce in Allentown’s downtown shopping district by overzealously ticketing during standard business hours and unnecessary meter parking.